tensorflow/tensorflow/tensorflow/docs_src/tutorials/wide.md

 ## Training and Evaluating Our Model

 After adding all the features to the model, now let's look at how to actually train the model.
-Training a model is just a one-liner using the TF.Learn API:
+Training a model is just a one-liner using the tf.contrib.learn API:

 ```python
 m.fit(input_fn=train_input_fn, steps=200)